Household responsibility system: 1977–1978: Preparation period

+A copy of the archives of the "household contract responsibility system" in Yongjia County, Wenzhou in 1956.

 By the late 1970s, China's collectivization and centralization of agricultural production faced several challenges, of which the shortage of agricultural products was the most urgent and serious.
 Droughts in rural areas resulted in serious food supply crises in urban regions.
 Some dissatisfied peasants began redistributing land to households on the condition that each would contribute output to the government.
 In 1978, 18 households in Xiaogang, Anhui came up with a new arrangement where each household was responsible for their profit and losses of production, which was known as the first trial of the household responsibility system.
+Due to this arrangement, the 18 households were able to produce significantly more on their farms.
+Yen Jingchang, one of the farmers part of the original agreement, noted that "We all secretly competed, everyone wanted to produce more than the next person."
+This dramatic rise in output caught the eye of local officials, putting the farmers at risk.
+However, due to previous agricultural production struggles, the Chinese Communist Party would ultimately adopt this system and hold the farmers up as a model.

-In December 1978, the Third Plenary Session of the 11th Central Committee of the Chinese Communist Party was held in Beijing.
-During the meeting, the Decision of the Central Committee of the Communist Party of China on Accelerating Agricultural Development was passed, which proposed "devolving production responsibility to production units" (包产到组).
+In December 1978, the Third Plenary Session of the 11th Central Committee of the Chinese Communist Party proposed "devolving production responsibility to production units" (包产到组).
 However, the policy still prohibited delegating production responsibility to households (包产到户).

 Initially, these policies were only allowed as an exception applicable to poor and remote areas where peasants struggled for subsistence.
 A political disagreement developed over whether household contracting should also be permitted in places where collective farming had performed well.
 Opponents of household contracting included leaders who believed it would be a backwards step ideologically, as well as provincial leaders who anticipated that household contracting would weaken mechanized agricultural production.